 So if you plan to haul your longboard around a lot, you probably shouldn’t go for a deck longer than 40″, though some riders have no trouble carrying their 50″ longboard into stores and restaurants.

-Some good longboards for commuting
+3 great longboards for commuting

 If you’ve read this far, by now you’ve learned that just like for longboards in general, there is no single best longboard for commuting.
 It all depends on your usage pattern, personal choices, and tradeoffs.